-John J. Chin is the Research Coordinator for the Center for International Relations and Politics.
-Previously, he was a Postdoctoral Fellow in the Institute for Politics and Strategy.
+John J. Chin is an Assistant Teaching Professor with the Institute for Politics and Strategy.
+Previously, he was a Postdoctoral Fellow and Research Coordinator for IPS.
 His academic interests span international relations and comparative politics.
 His doctoral dissertation on “Military Power and Democratization” at Princeton University examined how military power influences regime change, democratic diffusion, military coups, and civil resistance.
 He worked as an international affairs analyst at the Congressional Budget Office (2008-2010) and has worked at the Rand Corporation, Treasury Department, State Department, and Atlantic Council of the United States.
 He holds a PhD and MA in Politics from Princeton, an MPP from the University of Michigan, and a BA in Political Science and Chinese from the University of Notre Dame.

 He is currently working on publishing a Historical Dictionary of Modern Coups D'état with Joseph Wright and David Carter.

 Pinckney, Jonathan, and John J. Chin.
 "Activists Against Autocrats: TSMO Networks and Democratic Diffusion."
 Frontiers in Political Science (2021): 92. https://doi.org/10.3389/fpos.2021.705223

 Chin, John J., David B. Carter, and Joseph G. Wright.
 "The Varieties of Coups D’état: Introducing the Colpus Dataset."
 International Studies Quarterly 65, no. 4 (2021): 1040-1051. https://doi.org/10.1093/isq/sqab058